 Daniel joined American Efficient when the company acquired PlotWatt, where he was VP of Analytics.
 Prior to PlotWatt, Daniel managed the University of North Carolina at Chapel Hill’s Climate Action Program, working to make the campus climate-neutral by 2050.
 He holds a PhD from UNC Chapel Hill and a BS from the University of Kentucky.
 In his spare time, Daniel likes to get his hands dirty in his permaculture garden in Hillsborough, where he lives with his wife and two sons.

-Sterling Bowen is the Head of residential efficiency programs at American Efficient.
+Sterling Bowen is the Head of Origination at American Efficient.

 Since joining American Efficient in 2016, Sterling has worked to originate and manage incentive programs for efficient consumer products.
 Prior to his role with AE, Sterling worked in the solar sector in an EPC sales and account management capacity.
 Over almost a decade he was involved in implementing distributed energy projects throughout the mid-Atlantic for utilities, federal agencies, and commercial businesses.
 Sterling also spent time in the public sector with the North Carolina Energy Office, where he managed internal and external communications.
 Sterling attended UNCC as a Cameron Scholar, where he graduated with Interdisciplinary Honors.
 He is a father of two who lives in Raleigh with his spouse, Jessica, where he enjoys kendo, ACC basketball and the thriving food culture of the Triangle.

-Bo also serves as Partner of Modern Energy, a holding company with businesses focused on energy efficiency, distributed generation, demand response, and energy storage.
-Prior to joining American Efficient, Bo held various marketing, origination, and finance roles at Citigroup, Credit Suisse, and JPMorgan, where he provided strategic planning, risk management, and liquidity services to the firms’ clients in the power sector.
-He holds an MBA from The Wharton School at the University of Pennsylvania and an AB in economics from Harvard College, where he played varsity soccer.
-Bo lives in Durham with his wife, two sons, and two dogs.
+Prior to joining American Efficient, Bo held various marketing, origination, and finance roles at Citigroup, Credit Suisse, and JPMorgan, where he provided strategic planning, risk management, and liquidity services to clients in the power sector.

-Tyler Curtis serves as the Head of Research and Development for American Efficient.
+Tyler Curtis serves as the Chief Technology Officer for American Efficient.
 He is also a Partner at Modern Energy.